- A brief history

 Deportation proceedings pit the rights of the individual against those of the state, appointed guardian of the public interest.
 And as very clearly stated in primary legislation, the deportation of foreign criminals is in the public interest.

 The relevant law in this area is rent through with politics, shifting relentlessly with headlines, changes to rules or legislation, and the latest decisions of the courts.
-The shifts over the past 5 years have been unremitting.
+The shifts over the past five years have been unremitting.

 We consider the recent history of deportation law in the UK, the individuals who will be subject to these rules, and the arguments available to those seeking to challenge decisions to deport them.

 A brief history

 Section 32(5) of the UK Borders Act 2007 mandates that, unless certain circumstances apply, the Home Secretary must make a deportation order against a “foreign criminal”, defined in the same Act as a person who has been convicted of an offence and sentenced to 12 months’ imprisonment as a result.

 The exception most commonly relied upon is that contained in s.33(2)(a): that removal of the individual would breach his or her rights under the European Convention on Human Rights, and in particular the right to family and private life under Article 8.